JAMES CLARK

 « ART DIRECTION

-Making mistakes and witnessing mistakes build better experience in our craft as creatives.
+In these two decades, I’ve made mistakes.
+Mistakes build better experience in our craft as creatives.
 It’s a part of learning.
 If you’re not making mistakes and correcting them, you’re bound to fail.
 Worse yet, you might make others fail with you.
 I’ve never been big into awards or the glamor of the creative industry.
 We should certainly celebrate what we do, but we shouldn’t get too into ourselves.
 That fosters impostor syndrome for others and takes the labor of love out of what we do.
+I made the mistake early in my career thinking this was a “white collar” job, but to do this right, you need to have the grit of any blue collar working-class hero.
+Graphic design, video production, illustration, copywriting, animation, and all that goes with the creative department is true labor.
+Just being a part of it on a daily basis is enough to celebrate for me.

 Samples From The Archive